DaoCloud/DaoCloud-docs/docs/en/docs/ghippo/user-guide/workspace/folders.md

 Follow the steps below to create a folder.

-1. Log in to the web console as a user with the admin/folder admin role, and click `Global Management` at the bottom of the left navigation bar.
+1. Log in to DCE 5.0 as a user with the admin/folder admin role, and click `Global Management` at the bottom of the left navigation bar.